g41797/matryoshka-io/kitchen/docs/patterns/slot-and-polynode.md

 Why.

 - Pool receives the item if open.
-- A closed pool leaves the slot non-null — the caller keeps ownership.
+- A closed pool leaves the slot non-null — the caller keeps the item.
-- Destroy executes only if ownership remained with the caller.
+- Destroy executes only if the item stayed with the caller.

 Example: `stories/video_transcoder/video_transcoder.zig`.